IHE/ITI.Topologies/WTF.md

 Dr. Suwati requests her EHR to send the referral, the letter, and a summary of care document to the expert department at University Health.

 University health is located in another document sharing community, but there is a communication path between New Hope Medical Partners and University Health.
-The EHR needs to be able to send a message that will be received by the community to which University Health is a member, and further see the message automatically routed to the genetic specialists at University Health.
+The EHR needs to be able to send a message that will be received by the community to which University Health is a member, and further know that the message will be automatically routed to the genetic specialists at University Health.

 # 3 Example Network Topologies